ostranme/swagger-ui-themes/README.md

 ## Contributing

-If you want to add theme ideas or other fixes/changes to how the package works, feel free to submit an issue.
+If you want to add theme ideas or other fixes/changes, feel free to submit an issue.

 #### Requesting new theme